 Radhika Govinda, Lecturer in Sociology (University of Edinburgh)

 Diljeet Bhachu, PhD researcher in Music (University of Edinburgh)

-Diva Mukherji, EUSA Black and Minority Ethnic (BME) officer (Edinburgh University Student Association)
+Diva Mukherji, co-founder of LiberatEd and EUSA VP Education (Edinburgh University Student Association)

 Rianna Walcott, PhD researcher in English Literature (King’s College) and co-founder of Project Myopia

 The event will consist of introductions by the panelists on what decolonising education means for them, and then we will open up discussion to other participants.